Ghost Variations

 Artist Biographies

 A celebrated choreographer of her generation, Jessica Lang is Resident Choreographer of Pacific Northwest Ballet and Artist in Residence at Sarasota Ballet.
-She has created over 100 original works on companies worldwide including American Ballet Theatre, Alvin Ailey American Dance Theater, PNB, The Royal Ballet, and her eponymous company Jessica Lang Dance.
-Additional commissions include those from The Kennedy Center, The Harris Theater & Chicago Architecture Biennial, and the Dallas Museum of Art.
+She has created over 115 original works on companies worldwide including American Ballet Theatre, Alvin Ailey American Dance Theater, PNB, The Royal Ballet, Vienna State Ballet and her eponymous company Jessica Lang Dance of which Lang was Artistic Director from 2011-2019.
+For opera, Lang has directed and choreographed Pergolesi’s Stabat Mater for Glimmerglass; choreographed Aida for San Francisco Opera, Washington National Opera (WNO), Seattle Opera, LA Opera, and Lyric Opera of Chicago; and choreographed Salome for Des Moines Metro Opera.
+In 2024, Lang co-choreographed with Kanji Segawa WNO’s new production of Turandot, directed by Francesca Zambello.

-Jillian has a history of collaborations in the dance community.
-Her costumes dive into the story of the choreographer or director’s work to contribute to the visual story.
-She has costumed productions at Pacific Northwest Ballet, The Washington Ballet, The Guggenheim Museum, The Joyce Theater, The Baryshnikov Arts Center as well as Holland America Line.
-She has designed costumes for Jessica Lang, Stephen Petronio, Pam Tanawitz, Brian Reeder and Liz Gerring.
+Jillian Lewis is a high-end fashion and costume designer based in New York City.
+She has been working in the fashion industry for almost two decades, and has a history of collaborations in the dance community.
+She has costumed productions at The Royal Opera House, American Ballet Theater, PNB, The Washington Ballet, The Guggenheim Museum, The Joyce Theater, and Baryshnikov Arts Center.
+She has designed costumes for Jessica Lang, Stephen Petronio, Pam Tanawitz, Brian Reeder, and Liz Gerring.

 Reed Nakayama is a Seattle-based Lighting and Projection Designer.
 He joined PNB in 2013 as a stagehand, and in 2019, was promoted to caretaker of the company’s copious designs.
 Here, he has illuminated stages in collaboration with artists such as Alexei Ratmansky (Wartime Elegy), Jessica Lang (Ghost Variations), Danielle Rowe (The Window), and Christopher Wheeldon (Curious Kingdom).
 He received a BFA in Performance Production from Cornish College of the Arts.